-Boxing as an exercise has an enormous range of different ways it can help your health, physically and mentally.
+Boxing as an exercise has an enormous range of different ways it can help your physical and mental health.
 It has so much more to offer than most people might think, and it deserves the recognition it has earned.
 Whether you want to train to be a heavyweight titan or are just boxing for a new cardio workout, its results don’t waver.

-Outside of these physical benefits, the effect that boxing can have on your mental well being is a factor that is worth remembering too.
+Outside of these physical benefits, the effect that boxing can have on your mental well-being is a factor worth remembering.
 There’s so much more to boxing than just mindlessly fighting other people to see who the better fighter is.
-Every step of the way from building your stamina to mastering your skills in the ring can have a genuine and permanent effect on your mental health.
+Every step of the way, from building your stamina to mastering your skills in the ring, can have a genuine and permanent effect on your mental health.

-You also have to more long-term benefits that exercising can have too though.
-Just doing more exercise on a daily basis can help you to form healthier habits and become a more productive person, giving you that feel good experience outside of your training too!
+There are also more long-term benefits that exercising can have too, though.
+For example, doing more exercise daily can help you form healthier habits and become a more productive person, giving you that feel-good experience outside of your training!

 Stress Reliever/Anger Management

-More specifically related to boxing, there’s the fact of it being a positive outlet for emotional feelings too.
+More specifically related to boxing, there’s the fact that it is a positive outlet for emotional feelings.
 You can really put in all of your aggression to some heavy punch bag work to help improve your punching power and technique.
-It’s essential to deal with your emotions in a healthy and positive way, and this is one of the best ways you can do it if it's what works for you.
+It’s also an essential way to deal with your emotions in a healthy and positive way, and this is one of the best ways you can do it if that works for you.

-On the other hand, even without a physically aggressive response, boxing can still help you manage your stresses or anger.
-Just allowing yourself actually to be immersed in your training pattern is one of the best things you can do to be able to get inside your own head and think through any issues rationally.
+On the other hand, even without a physically aggressive response, boxing can still help you manage your stress or anger.
+Just allowing yourself to be immersed in your training pattern is one of the best things you can do to get inside your own head and think through any issues rationally.
 Some time to yourself is always useful, no matter how you feel.

 Social Benefits of Training

 Even with the immersive benefits, it doesn’t mean that boxing has to be something that isolates you all the time.
-The idea of training as a whole, no matter how you’re doing it, will probably involve at least one other person.
-It can be anything from using focus pads with your trainer or opponent through to doing cardio together for motivation and more enjoyable experiences.
+The idea of training as a whole will probably involve at least one other person, no matter how you’re doing it.
+It can be anything from using focus pads with your trainer or opponent to doing cardio together for motivation and more enjoyable experiences.

-So we know that training with a partner can help your physical performance and the results that the training is giving.
+So we know that training with a partner can help your physical performance and the training results.
 It can also give you a chance to voice your thoughts over a productive training session so that you make friends along the way.
-You can talk through things with someone else about life in general, or specifically about ways to improve your training.
+You can talk through things with someone else about life in general or specifically about ways to improve your training.
 Either way, the social aspect of training is always a good thing to experience.

-When looking more specifically into mental health, there are also a lot of different ways boxing can help to deal with many of the symptoms of anxiety and depression.
+When looking more specifically into mental health, there are also many different ways boxing can help deal with many of the symptoms of anxiety and depression.
 Most of these ways do stem from the points above, but they aren’t limited to them.
-Boxing can be an excellent place to draw some added confidence from as you become more comfortable with your training.
+In addition, boxing can be an excellent place to draw some added confidence as you become more comfortable with your training.

-Finally, there are more benefits specifically to boxing than a lot of other exercises as well.
+Finally, there are more benefits, specifically to boxing, than many other exercises.
 Boxing is a great way to learn how to train tactically to reach your goals.
-You may be training to improve your strength but stay in your means with weight classes.
+For example, you may be training to improve your strength but stay within your means with weight classes.
 On the flip side, you may be training to improve your cardio health or weight loss.
-Either way, you need to train smart and you’ll pick this up quickly.
+Either way, you need to train smart, and you’ll pick this up quickly.

-The technique that boxing requires is another awesome way to do this too though.
-As you train more and more, you'll begin to find your own style of training and fighting.
+The technique that boxing requires is another awesome way to do this, too.
+As you train more, find your own style of training and fighting.
 You’ll start creating your own boxing persona and learn how to deal with different situations in the best possible way and keep the upper hand.